Freight Class Calculator

 No. LTL class primarily affects cost, not transit time.

-Why is freight class the first value result in this freight class calculator?
+Why is freight class the first value result in this ltl shipping calculator?

 You know what, the shipping class directly belongs to the shipping cost.
 The density and the volume then follow to help optimize the packaging and ensure the cost-efficient shipping.
 Freight class directly determines shipping cost.
 Density and volume follow to help optimize packaging and ensure cost-efficient shipping.